sveltejs/kit/documentation/docs/14-configuration.md

 ### routes

 A `(filepath: string) => boolean` function that determines which files create routes and which are treated as [private modules](/docs/routing#private-modules).

+### layoutPrefix

+A string that svelte uses as prefix for layout pages.
+By default, svelte use `__layout` as layoutPrefix.

 ### serviceWorker